 Purpose- Since the beginning of the Covid-19 pandemic, it has become necessary for organizations to adapt to the changing environmental conditions much faster and increase their competitive advantages with strategies suitable for the crisis period.
 In this sense, employees' unity of objectives with their organizations will make it easier to reach both personal and organizational achievements.
 Unity of objectives is most easily exercised by the employees who are emotionally committed to the organization.
-The new sources of stress that occur in today's conditions affect employees negatively and thinking about them constantly, focuses them on perceived threats, losses, or injustices which reduces their commitment to the organization by creating an identification in their identities, can question their life priorities as a result of different emotions such as anger and anger rumination.
+The new sources of stress that occur in today's conditions affect employees negatively and thinking about them constantly, focuses them on perceived threats, losses, or injustices which reduces their commitment to the organization.
+In this sense, employees, who are connected to the organization with a bond of emotions and feelings and wanted to stay in the organization by creating an identification in their identities, can question their life priorities as a result of different emotions such as anger and anger rumination.
 Based on these observed problems, the aim of the study is to shed a light on the components of employees' anger rumination and their emotional commitment.
 At the same time, it is to evaluate employees' feelings and thoughts for their organizations.